realityforge/planet_quake/README.md

   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Many BSP formats (Quake 1, Quake 2, Quake 4, Doom 1, Doom 2, Doom 3, Hexen maps) support and cross compatibility with other game content like Call of Duty, Half-Life, and Savage XR
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
-  * Server moderator permissions, admins can set sv_modCmds and sv_modCvars to allow moderator passwords modpassword1-3 to only change specific settings, like maps, bans, allowing voting, but not change games like fs_basepath and fs_game.
   * Updated WebGL renderer

 The map editor and associated compiling tools are not included.
 We suggest you